LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D1-LoadTesting.md

 ### Why Performance Matters

-Web pages that load quickly are a major contributor to UX on your site.
+Web pages that load quickly are a major contributor to UX (User experience) on your site.
 Site UX matters, because better UX means that users:

 - stay on your site longer.
 - are more like to return to your site.